VidCoin/VidCoin-Android-SDK/README.md

 | 1.0.0 | 10 |

 ###Deprecations
 Versions **1.1.0 and before** have been disabled.
-For the maximum compatibilty, make sure your app runs the latest version available.
+Make sure your app runs the latest version available for maximum compatibilty.

 ##Changelog